Country Report - Germany

 German energy research is a strategic element of German energy policy and is indispensable for the long-term success of the energy transition.

-Since 2014, the funding is concentrated in the new Federal Ministry for Economic Affairs and Energy.
+Since 2014, the funding is concentrated in the new Federal Ministry for Economic Affairs and Climate Action.
 R&D for solar thermal and for solar buildings is part of the Energy research Programme of the German Federal Government (www.bmwi.bund.de).

 The 7th Energy Research Programme defines the current principles and priorities for Federal Government for an environmentally-friendly, reliable and affordable energy supply funding for innovative energy technology.
 In September 2018, the Federal Cabinet adopted the 7th Energy Research Programme entitled “Innovations for the Energy Transition”.
 It contains the guidelines for energy research funding in the coming years.
 In addition to specific technologies, funding is made available for overarching, cross-sector issues such as energy efficiency, reduction of consumption, sector coupling and digitisation.
 This contributes to ensuring a holistic funding approach.

 Thanks to the innovative funding format of ‘living labs’, the energy system of the future can already be tested today.
 The results and experience serve as a blueprint for the actual practical implementation.
-At the same time, more funding is planned to be made available to start-ups, which is essential to provide fresh impetus to the energy transition.
-It is essential that research is closely linked at the European and international levels.
-For this reason, cooperation with international organizations will be expanded and scientific exchanges will be promoted.
+At the same time, more funding is planned to be made available to start-ups, which are essential to provide fresh impetus to the energy transition.
+It is essential that research is closely linked at European and international level.
+For this reason, cooperation with international organisations will be expanded and scientific exchange will be promoted.
 Furthermore, the improvement of the capacity to export and of the competitiveness plays an important role.

 Active solar thermal systems for different solar thermal applications such as water and space heating and cooling, solar district heating and storages are included in the sub-program “Energy optimized buildings and areas”, solar process heat is includes in the sub-program “commerce, trade, services sector and industry”.

-In 2019, we looked back on 25 years of R&D in solar energy.
-R&D started with the support programmes “Solarthermie 2000” and “2000plus” with pilot and demo systems.
+In 2019 we looked back on 25 years R&D in solar energy.
+R&D started with the support programmes “Solarthermie 2000” and “2000plus with pilot and demo systems.
 In recent years, it has delivered impressive results.

 R&D Infrastructure